E-Sh4rk/TypeInference/random.md

 - Automatic case disjunction when application has a right argument of the form (t1 | t2)?
 See `test.ml`.

-- Record: must remove the field l before merging for the u_l and r_l cases?

-- Record: In the definiton of record\l operator, should require that t <= {l=Any ..}

 ### Adding polymorphism

 - Section 5.1: